leon4rd/test/README.md

-## Why was Santa's little helper feeling depressed?
-Because he has low elf esteem.
+## Why did Mozart kill all his chickens?
+## Because when he asked them who the best composer was, they'd all say "Bach bach bach!"